 Two labels are required on each installation.
-One label will be affixed to the muffler and the other will be included in the controller kit.
+One metal label will be welded on the muffler and the other (sticky label) will be included in the controller kit.
 This second durable label with peel-and-stick backing is to be installed on the engine in clear view after the surface is cleaned and dry.
 The surface temperature must be at least 50°F (10°C) for proper label adhesion.
-These labels will be preprinted with all necessary details including: system name, manufactured date, emission control group name, model and serial numbers.
+These labels will have all the necessary details including: system name, manufactured date, emission control group name, model and serial numbers.